EdulaneDotCo/Mastering-Express.js/README.md

    1. Define project scope, objectives, and requirements.
    1. Set up version control with Git and project structure.
    1. Configure development tools and environment.
-   1. **Real-Time Project:** Initiate a new project, including setting up the repository, project files, and basic configurations.
+   1. **Applied Project:** Initiate a new project, including setting up the repository, project files, and basic configurations.
 1. **Best Practices:** Document project requirements, set up a clear project structure, and configure tools and environments for collaboration.
 1. **Practice Exercises:** Create a detailed project plan and set up the initial project repository.
 1. **LeetCode/HackerRank:** Project planning and setup problems.